The Leadership Plateau That Frameworks Cannot Solve

 How Dr. Ceruto Develops Leadership at the Neural Level

 The pattern that presents most often is a combination of all three.
 Leadership influence is not a single capacity — it is a network phenomenon, and the networks must be developed in concert with each other and under the specific conditions of pressure the leader actually faces.
-This is why Dr. Ceruto's NeuroSync program, designed for focused single-issue development, and the NeuroConcierge program, designed for comprehensive embedded partnership during periods of sustained high-stakes demand, both incorporate real-time neural engagement rather than retrospective analysis.
+This is why Dr. Ceruto’s NeuroSync program, designed for focused single-issue development, and the NeuroConcierge program, designed for comprehensive embedded partnership during periods of sustained high-stakes demand, both incorporate real-time neural engagement.
+Both programs emphasize this rather than retrospective analysis.
 The brain changes most efficiently when it is actively engaged in the exact cognitive demand being optimized.

 The durability of the results comes from the nature of neuroplasticity itself.
 When neural circuits are restructured through repeated, targeted activation under the right conditions, the changes persist.
 This is not a temporary performance boost.
 It is a permanent upgrade to the neural infrastructure that governs how you lead.